-UPCOMING from Different Stages..June 5-13.
-Friday/Saturday at 8pm with 2pm matinees June 6 and 13.
-The Hall 1531 Tyler Avenue, 92103.
+Friday/Saturday at 8pm July 17-18 also 2pm and 6pm July19..
+The Horton Grand Theatre.
 Produced through special arrangement with The Dramatist Play Service.

 LONE STAR/LAUNDRY AND BOURBON By James Mclure.
 These two Texan one acts are presented under the title Deep In The Heart Of Texas.
 Please note: LONE STAR contains language that might be offensive to some.